Doctor-0/ISAK-Leadership-Skills/README.md

 # Pentagon Diagram for ISAK
 This is a diagram to help students show how far they've progressed in five different areas: awareness, creativity, self-discipline, action-taking, and connecting.

+For those developing, keep in mind that the logic for the `savingFunc.js` file is different from the other diagrams.
+This one only manipulates a single array and the title, whereas the others use a JSON object to store the state of the page.

 ## How to run:
 *Git needs to be [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)*
 1. Clone the [repository](https://help.github.com/articles/cloning-a-repository/)